tgentry300/backend-epithet-generator/instructions/sprint_a.md

 6. Use the configure_app function to assign an instance of the Flask application to a variable labeled app.

 ### In the .env File
 Add to following to the .env file.
-The FLASK_APP environment variable tells Flask which file & variable to use when loading applications, and the FLASK_ENV environment variable is used to tell Flask which environment configuration to use.
-Flask defaults to production if FLASK_ENV is not defined, which disables flask debugging, so setting FLASK_ENV to development prevents configuring the Flask debug parameter.
-If FLASK_ENV is set to development, debugging is automatically enabled.
 ```bash
 FLASK_APP=app
 FLASK_ENV=development
 ```
+- The FLASK_APP environment variable tells Flask which file & variable to use when loading applications.
+If FLASK_APP is not defined, Flask will default to app but we'll define it here to be explicit.
+- The FLASK_ENV environment variable tells Flask which environment settings to use.
+If FLASK_ENV is not set, Flask will default to production environment settings which disables Flask's debug mode for security purposes.
+Setting FLASK_ENV to development enables debugging.

 ### In the app.py File
 Import the instance of app from the sprint_a package.
 A package in Python is any directory with an \__init__.py